Carrot and Coriander quinoa burgers

 1/4 tsp garam masala

-For a similar themed recipe with an anti-inflammatory twist, check out this
+For a similar themed recipe with an anti-inflammatory twist, check out this1/4 tsp salt and pepper to taste

 3 tbs fine almond flour